marina-haliem/Dynamic-RideSharing-Pooling-Simulator/paper.md

 Using the demand-aware pricing provided by our simulator [@haliem2020distributed], vehicles weigh their utility based on the potential hotspot locations, and propose new pricing for the customer.
 Figure \autoref{modular} shows the file organization of our code base which makes it easy to navigate through the simulator.
 We provide a \textit{configuration} module which allows the user to specify which features to enable (e.g., pooling, pricing, dispatching, matching) as well as which algorithms to use for each.
 Besides, the simulator allows a \textit{Logging} service that logs every event that takes place during the simulation runtime (e.g, customer pickup/dropoff).

+# Conclusion
+In this work, we provide DRSP-Sim: a comprehensive simulator for the ride-sharing service with flexibilities of matching, dispatching, pricing, demand prediction, and routing, where the research on any component can be tested with the overall system.
+The simulator uses the NY city map, and the NYC taxi-cab data set retrieved from [@10].
+DRSP-Sim can run with different datasets, as well as help evaluating and testing of improved algorithms.
+The simulator has been used as a base for multiple analysis for ride-sharing evaluations [@manchella2020flexpool; @singh2019distributed; @HaliemAB20; @PassGoodPool], which exploit multi-hop passenger transportation, adaptivity in algorithms based on diurnal demand patterns, and combined goods and passenger transportation.

 # References